 Faculty Affairs Administrator 2

-Stanford University is seeking a Faculty Affairs Administrator 2 to provide analysis and guidance in the Division of Plastic Surgery within the Department of Surgery regarding faculty appointments, reappointments, promotions, and the search process.
+The Department of Radiology at Stanford University is seeking a Faculty Affairs Administrator 2 to provide analysis and guidance within the Department regarding faculty and academic staff appointments, reappointments, promotions, and the search process.

 The incumbent will ensure compliance with school and university policies.
-Incumbent must have strong business acumen, ability to multi-task, be extremely organized & detailed, self-motivated; team oriented, and must hold masterful communication skills that allow high level interactions with a diverse academic and medical community.
+Incumbent must have strong business acumen, ability to multi-task, be extremely organized & detailed, and self-motivated.
+We are looking for a team player who has excellent communication skills, both written and speech, that allow high-level interactions with a diverse academic and medical community.

 EDUCATION & EXPERIENCE (REQUIRED):